mvolkmann/blog/src/content-security-policy.md

 ```

 Now define an endpoint to receive violation reports.
-With the Hono library this can be done as follows:
+With Hono this can be done as follows:

 ```typescript
 app.post('/csp-report', async (c: Context) => {